-Beyond exercise, eating healthy foods and getting quality sleep are two important factors when it comes to building endurance, adds Goss.
+Beyond exercise, eating healthy iron-rich foods and getting quality sleep are two important factors when it comes to building endurance, adds Goss.
 After all, a well-fueled and well-rested body is better able to tackle training challenges than one that's hungry and tired.

 No matter your endurance level, though, listen to your body as you build cardio and muscular strength.
 If something hurts or doesn't feel right, ease off.
 "Make sure to respect where you are with fitness and set achievable goals that will challenge you," says Goss.

 Endurance is a "use it or lose it" ability, says Goss, so once you build it, you have to work to maintain it.
 And how you do so depends on your fitness level: If you're new to endurance training, light exercise a few days a week could do the trick, whereas an endurance athlete may require vigorous exercise nearly every day, according to Goss.
 Check in with a health or fitness professional to help craft a workout plan that suits your experience and goals.